tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

 ![linuxkit test]({{ site.url }}/assets/4linuxkitconsole.png)

-#### Step 4: Build an image with moby.
+#### Step 4: Build an image with Moby.
 Just to make it simple, we use an example.yml file for our teste.
-You can find the examples in the cloned github repo of linuxkit.
+You can find the examples in the cloned GitHub repo of linuxkit.
 Go into the examples directory and copy the yml-file into a new created test directory.

 So, now the “For Windows users only” things coming into the game!